dniklaus/wiring-timer-c/README.md

 lib.emb.spintimer
 =================

-Universal Timer with 1 millisecond resolution, running on system tick (or other clock sources).
+Universal Timer with 1 microsecond resolution, running on system tick (or other clock sources).

 # Features